 Antti Rantamaa, a newly chosen member of the Finnish parliament, took shelter among his fellow citizens under the Finnish Post building when the Soviet Union began bombing the Finnish capital city of Helsinki on the opening day of the Winter War.

 The Finnish parliament was soon evacuated to Western Finland but Rantamaa decided to instead join the front lines as a volunteer non-combat military chaplain.

 In his diary Rantamaa likened war to the snakes of the Helsinki Museum of Nature that were let loose during the second air bombing of Helsinki on the opening day of the Winter War.

 In the photo the Christmas prayer was hastened by the Russian artillery continuing to fire behind them.

-I myself was not in this picture but I was in the vanguard teasing the Russians snapping 20 Russians and three more on the leg.
+I myself was not in this picture but I was in the vanguard teasing the Russians snapping 20 Russians and even three more on the leg.
 We didn't fire our artillery all day on Christmas Day at all.
-We spent the evening in the barracks with good Christmas food.
+We spent the evening in the barracks among good Christmas food.